Legal Jargon 101

 - Appellant: The party that lost in the trial court and asks a higher court to reverse or change the lower court’s decision.

-- Appellee: The party who won in the trial court and wants the trial court’s decision to stay the same.
+- Appellee: The party that won in the trial court and wants the trial court’s decision to stay the same.

 In the U.S. Supreme Court, the case name is listed as Petitioner(s) v.
 Respondent(s).